longhorn/website/content/docs/1.6.0/references/settings.md

 The storage network uses Multus NetworkAttachmentDefinition to segregate the in-cluster data traffic from the default Kubernetes cluster network.

-> **Warning:** This setting should change after detaching all Longhorn volumes, as some of the Longhorn system component pods will get recreated to apply the setting.
-Longhorn will try to block this setting update when there are attached volumes.
+> **Warning:** This setting should change after all Longhorn volumes are detached because some pods that run Longhorn system components are recreated to apply the setting.
+When all volumes are detached, Longhorn attempts to restart all Instance Manager and Backing Image Manager pods immediately.
+When volumes are in use, Longhorn components are not restarted, and you need to reconfigure the settings after detaching the remaining volumes; otherwise, you can wait for the setting change to be reconciled in an hour.

 See [Storage Network](../../advanced-resources/deploy/storage-network) for details.